Atlas1001/galaxy-integration-psn/README.md

 2. Replace what is currently within your GOG PSN folder with the files in this repo.
 More specifically the `src` folder.
 - Windows: `%localappdata%\GOG.com\Galaxy\plugins\installed`
 - MacOS: `~/Library/Application Support/GOG.com/Galaxy/plugins/installed`
 4. Sign in to a PlayStation site such as the [PlayStation home page](https://playstation.com) or the [PlayStation Store](https://store.playstation.com).
+Selecting "Trust This Browser" when logging in will likely considerably increase the life of your NPSSO token.
 5. Go to [https://ca.account.sony.com/api/v1/ssocookie](https://ca.account.sony.com/api/v1/ssocookie) and copy the code contained within `{"npsso":"12345678901234567890"}`, so for an example `12345678901234567890`.
 6. Open plugin.py with a code editor of your choice.
 I personally prefer [Visual Studio Code](https://code.visualstudio.com)
 7. Go to line 43 and insert your token within `{"npsso":""`